cryptpad/helm/README.md

 ## Roadmap

-* Provide all configs.js (ie storage, adminKeys, other custom configs) to be made using helm/yaml values.
+* [Testing] Provide all configs.js (ie storage, adminKeys, other custom configs) to be made using helm/yaml values.
-* Create Storage options and/or kind (Deployment/StatefulSet)
+* [Testing] Create Storage options and/or kind (Deployment/StatefulSet)
 * Custom configs/mappings (customize) and customs configs apps.
 * Continue to use image from (promasu/cryptpad) ?
 * Review checkup since some returns seams to be ok but are failing on checking